 Adrenal metastases are the most common malignant lesions involving the adrenal gland.
 Metastases are usually bilateral but may also be unilateral.
 Unilateral involvement is more prevalent on the left side (ratio of 1.5:1).

-They are thought to be present in up to 27% of patients with known malignant epithelial tumours at autopsy.
+They are present at autopsy in up to 27% of patients with known malignant epithelial tumours.

-Many primary tumours can potentially metastasise to the adrenal glands.
-Common primary tumours that metastasise to the adrenal glands include:
+Many primary tumours can potentially metastasise to the adrenal glands, commonly:

 Other reported primary tumours include:

 Adrenal metastases can have a variable CT appearances 4.
-Usually, demonstrates less than 50% washout.
+They usually demonstrate less than 50% washout.

-Exact signal characteristics can vary dependant on the type of tumour.
+Exact signal characteristics can vary depending on the type of tumour.
 In general, commonly described signal characteristics include: